waterbear-cloud/paco/docs/aim-config.rst

       - Constraints
       - Purpose
       - Base Schema
-    * - change_protected
-      - Boolean
-      - .. fa:: times
-      - False
-      -
-      - Boolean indicating whether this resource can be modified or not.
-      - IResource
     * - dns_enabled
       - Boolean
       - .. fa:: times
       - True
       -
       - Boolean indicating whether DNS record sets will be created.
-      - IDNSEnablable
+      - DNSEnablable
     * - enabled
       - Boolean
       - .. fa:: times
       - False
       - Could be deployed to AWS
       - Enabled
+      - Deployable
+    * - title
+      - String
+      - .. fa:: times
+      -
+      -
+      - Title
+      - Named
+    * - change_protected
+      - Boolean
+      - .. fa:: times
+      - False
+      -
+      - Boolean indicating whether this resource can be modified or not.
-      - IDeployable
+      - Resource
     * - order
       - Int
       - .. fa:: times
       - 0
       -
       - The order in which the resource will be deployed
-      - IResource
-    * - title
-      - String
-      - .. fa:: times
-      -
-      -
-      - Title
-      - INamed
+      - Resource
     * - type
       - String
       - .. fa:: times
       -
       - A valid AWS Resource type: ASG, LBApplication, etc.
       - Type of Resources
-      - IType
+      - Type
     * - description
       - String
       - .. fa:: times
       -
       -
       - Description
-      - IEventsRule
+      - EventsRule
     * - schedule_expression
       - String
       - .. fa:: check
       -
       -
       - Schedule Expression
-      - IEventsRule
+      - EventsRule
     * - targets
       - List of Strings
       - .. fa:: check
       -
       -
       - The AWS Resources that are invoked when the Rule is triggered.
-      - IEventsRule
+      - EventsRule